 I often speak and write about the useful guide for life that is represented in various holy texts, like the Bhagavad Gita and the Bible.
-I find them most useful, not for their predictions about the next world, but in their sharing the struggles of life for people across time along with the opportunity to glean universal wisdom from the tales.
+They are useful for their revelations about the spiritual world, but also in sharing the life struggles of people across time and the universal wisdom from each story.

 Ancient peoples did not have writing as a medium for common folk.
-Many stories were passed down through an oral tradition for many years until in various cultures, some form of documentation emerged to capture them but oral traditions have the great benefit of capturing more of the texture of the times; the flavor of the circumstances and therefore, weave rich tales for us to enjoy and from which to learn.
+Many stories were passed down through an oral tradition for many years until in various cultures, some form of documentation emerged to capture them.
+Oral traditions have the great benefit of capturing more of the texture of the times; the flavor of the circumstances and therefore weave rich tales for us to enjoy and from which to learn.

 Such is the story of the prophet Elijah in the Hebrew scripture/Old Testament: